Shawn-Nichol/GuideToBackGroundTasks/ReadMe.md

 If your app is preforming long running HTTP downloads.
 Clients may request that a URI be downloaded to a particular destination file that may be outside of the app process.
 The download manager will conduct the download in teh background, take care of HTTP interactions.

+## MessageQueue
+is a queue that has tasks called messages wich should be rpocessed.
+## Handler
+enqueues tasks in teh MessageQuesue using Looper and also executes them when the task come out of the MessageQueue
+## Looper
+is a worker that keeps a thread alive, loops through MessageQueue and sends messages to the corresponding handler to process
+## Thread
+It is never legal to start a thread more than once, In particular a thread may not be restarted once it has completed execution.

+A Thread can have one unique looper and many unique Handlers associated with it.

+## Create a looper
+A thread gets a looper and MessageQueue by calling **Looper.prepare()** after its running.
+**Looper.prepare()** must be called to start the associated looper.
+Similarly the looper must be terminated explicitly through **looper.quit()**.

+## Create a handler
+A **Handler** get implicitly associated with the thread that instantiates it via thread's **Looper**, but we can explicitly tie it to a thread by passing the thread's **looper** in the constructor of the handler.

+## MessageQueue sending a message
+**Message:** is a class that defines various useful methods to deal with message data.
+To send an object we set the obj variable.

+## Create a HandlerThread

+1. **Looper** is only prepared after HandlerThread's **start()** is called, after the thread is running.
+2. **Handler** can be associated with a **HandlerThread**, only after it's **Looper** is prepared.
+Note **HandlerThread** needs to call **myHandlerThread.quit()** to free the resources and stop the execution of th thread.